Locations:

 How long does COVID-19 immunity last?

-Vaccines train your immune system to recognize and destroy harmful invaders (such as COVID-19).
+Vaccines help your immune system recognize and destroy harmful invaders (such as COVID-19).
 They teach your body to protect itself by giving intel on potential threats.
 (Basically, it’s a biological cheat sheet.)

 It takes about two weeks after getting a COVID-19 vaccination for your body to build up immunity against the virus, says Dr. Englund.
 After that, you’re considered “fully vaccinated” against COVID-19.

-Data from the CDC shows the effectiveness of COVID-19 vaccines.
+Data show the effectiveness of COVID-19 vaccines.
 A 2024 report shows that people who received an updated vaccine were 54% less likely to get COVID-19.
 (The findings focus on the four months from mid-September 2023 to January 2024.)

 But that protective power naturally declines over time.
 Dr. Englund says COVID-19 vaccines generally hold firm against the virus for about a year.
 After that, the shielding effect loses some oomph.

-“As the virus mutates and changes the vaccine loses some of its efficacy in addition to waning over time,” explains Dr. Englund.
-“Getting an updated vaccine is important to protect yourself and those around you.”
+“As the virus mutates and changes, the vaccine loses some of its efficacy in addition to waning over time,” explains Dr. Englund.
+“That's why we recommend getting an updated vaccine.”

 Does ‘natural immunity’ make a difference?